jerryagenyi/naija-news-hub/README.md

 # Naija News Hub

-A robust, adaptable, and scalable system for aggregating news content from a diverse range of Nigerian online news sources, enabling data-driven research and analysis.
+A robust, adaptable, and scalable system for aggregating news content from a diverse range of Nigerian online news sources, enabling data-driven research and analysis through advanced web scraping and LLM integration.

+Naija News Hub is a news aggregation platform that collects Nigerian news articles for research and analysis.
+The scraped articles will be vectorized and used to train an LLM for a chat interface.
+This is not a public-facing news browsing platform, but rather a data collection and analysis tool for research purposes.

 ## Features